Should Your Company Troll Its Competitors on Social Media?

 Your Instagram profile should clearly represent you as a local business.
 You can ensure this in various way.
 Firstly, your bio should include your location information.
 And the images you post should be tailored to catch the interest of the people located nearby your business area.

 Use hashtags mentioning your city or places within your city.
 Instagram also lets you add geotag to your images.

 - Follow local businesses:

-Following and interacting with other local businesses will make your business more visible to the potential customers.
+Following and interacting with other local businesses will make your business more visible to potential customers.
 You can even consider teaming up with other local brands and cross-promote each other.
-This can be especially useful if you’re just starting out in Instagram.
+This can be especially useful if you’re just starting out on Instagram.

 - Add social proofs:

 Social proofs are always an effective way to get new customers.
 You can share photos of your top customers or even consider creating brand ambassadors who will promote your products.